theforeman/puppet-pulpcore/README.md

 There are also the [STATIC_ROOT](https://docs.djangoproject.com/en/2.2/ref/settings/#std:setting-STATIC_ROOT) and [STATIC_URL](https://docs.djangoproject.com/en/2.2/ref/settings/#static-url) settings.
 These serve the static assets used by Pulp.
 This includes CSS and Javascript for the HTML pages.
 They're not needed for the application to function, but make browsing the API more convenient.

 These is also the `cache_dir` which is used to configure [WORKING_DIRECTORY](https://docs.pulpproject.org/settings.html#working-directory) and [FILE_UPLOAD_TEMP_DIR](https://docs.djangoproject.com/en/2.2/ref/settings/#file-upload-temp-dir).
 This defaults to `/var/lib/pulp/tmp`.
 It is strongly recommended that this is on the same filesystem as `MEDIA_ROOT`.

-There is also `chunked_upload_dir` to configure the undocumented `CHUNKED_UPLOAD_DIR`.
-This directory stores the temporary files used for files uploaded as chunks.

 Apache is configured to use an empty directory as docroot (`$apache_docroot`, default `/var/lib/pulp/pulpcore_static`).
 Doing so prevents Apache from bypassing the Pulp content app.
 When Apache is not managed, this directory is not managed.